Once a year we take a long, hard look at our bills and review them to figure out if we are paying too much money.

 After looking into my data usage and my current plan, I realised I was way oversubscribed as I did not need 18 GB of data each month when I’m using less than 1 GB of data.

-The next cheapest plan with Aldi Mobile is $15 per month for 3 GB data and the same unlimited calls and text messages.
+The next cheapest plan was $15 per month for 3 GB data and the same unlimited calls and text messages.
 I am definitely going for the cheaper deal – making a savings of $10 per month.

 Although, I do recognise there may be times that I need more data, such as an extended hospital stay for my son with a heart condition.
 If that scenario happens again, it’s a simple matter of purchasing the $25 plan.